wangyenjen/wangyenjen.github.io/_pages/about.md

 selected_projects: true
 ---

-I'm a master's student at the [Institute for Interdisciplinary Information Sciences (IIIS)](https://iiis.tsinghua.edu.cn/en/) at [Tsinghua University](https://www.tsinghua.edu.cn/en/index.htm), under the supervision of Prof. [Juanyu Chen](http://people.iiis.tsinghua.edu.cn/~jychen/).
+I'm a master's student at the [Institute for Interdisciplinary Information Sciences (IIIS)](https://iiis.tsinghua.edu.cn/en/) at [Tsinghua University](https://www.tsinghua.edu.cn/en/index.htm), under the supervision of Prof. [Jianyu Chen](http://people.iiis.tsinghua.edu.cn/~jychen/).

 During the summer of 2023, I had the opportunity to collaborate as a visiting researcher with Prof. [Koushil Sreenath](https://me.berkeley.edu/people/koushil-sreenath/) at the [UC Berkeley](https://hybrid-robotics.berkeley.edu/).